 Modified Atmospheres and Packaging

 - Optimizing MA on product quality and shelf-life

 - Packaging selection for fresh-cut products

 Specific Fresh-cut Product Information

-- Concurrent sessions on product commodity performance as fresh-cut groups
+- Sessions on product commodity performance as fresh-cut groups

 Looking ahead: emerging trends in the Fresh-Cut industry